m1chellelinn/m1chellelinn/README.md

 - Applied problem-solving skills by resolving difficult design elements demanded by electronics team.
 - Efficiently communicated design choices, feasibility, and performance to team executives.

-**Fitting a DC-DC Converter**

-- Collaborated with electronics team executive to finalize placement of a new, bigger DC-DC converter on the car battery’s electronic control unit (ECU).
-- Applied 3D design skills in Solidworks by modifying ECU housing.

 &nbsp;